 This study is designed as a cross-sectional survey in order to realize the aim of the study.
-According to Fraenkel, Wallen and Hyun (2012), "The major purpose of surveys is to describe the characteristics of a population.
-In essence, what researchers want to find out is how the members of a population distribute themselves on one or more variables (for example, age, ethnicity)" (p.
+According to Fraenkel, Wallen and Hyun, "The major purpose of surveys is to describe the characteristics of a population.
+In essence, what researchers want to find out is how the members of a population distribute themselves on one or more variables (for example, age, ethnicity)" (2012, p.
 393).
-They described cross-sectional survey as follows:
+Fraenkel, Wallen and Hyun (2012) described cross-sectional survey as following,

 A cross-sectional survey collects information from a sample that has been drawn from a predetermined population.
-Furthermore, the information is collected at just one point in time, although the time it takes to collect all of the data may take anywhere from a day to a few weeks or more (p.
-394).
+Furthermore, the information is collected at just one point in time, although the time it takes to collect all of the data may take anywhere from a day to a few weeks or more (p.394).